Symmetry protected gapless $Z_2$ spin liquids: Discussions

 In this work we establish a class of gapless topological phases in half-integer spin systems, which hosts symmetry-protected low-energy bulk excitations stable against any symmetric perturbations.
 These phases require time reversal, certain space group and at least $U(1)$ spin rotational symmetries.
-The low-energy dynamics of these phases are described by a dynamical $Z_2$ gauge field coupled to gapless mater fields, half-integer-spin ``spinons'' that transform as a Kramers doublet under time reversal, hence they are dubbed ``gapless \ztsl s''.
+The low-energy dynamics of these phases are described by a (gapped) dynamical $Z_2$ gauge field coupled to gapless mater fields, half-integer ``spinons'' that transform as a Kramers doublet under time reversal symmetry.
+Therefore these phases are dubbed ``gapless \ztsl s''.

-In the framework of parton constructions for half-integer spin systems, we construct these gapless \ztsl as spin-conserving pair superfluids of spinons (spinons).
-We establish three criteria (\ref{criterion 1: two mirrors}), (\ref{criterion 2:mirror+TRS}), (\ref{criterion 3:n=odd})-(\ref{criterion 3:n=even}) regarding the spatial (and time reversal) symmetry implementations on spinons, which forbids a gapped spinon pair superfluid even in the presence of interactions between spinons.
-The non-perturbative proof for gapless pair superfluids of interacting spinons is achieved by using properties of Schmidt decomposition of a SRE state\cite{Pollmann2010,Chen2011a,Watanabe2015}.
-These criteria naturally lead to non-perturbative necessary conditions for a gapped pair superfluid of interacting fermionic spinons.
+In the framework of parton constructions for half-integer spin systems, these gapless \ztsl s are constructed as spin-conserving pair superfluids of spinons (or partons).
+We establish three criteria (\ref{criterion 1: two mirrors}), (\ref{criterion 2:mirror+TRS}), (\ref{criterion 3:n=odd})-(\ref{criterion 3:n=even}) regarding the spatial (and time reversal) symmetry implementations on spinons.
+These criteria forbid a gapped spinon pair superfluid for arbitrary interactions between spinons.
+The non-perturbative proof for gapless pair superfluids of interacting spinons is achieved by using properties of Schmidt decomposition of a generic SRE state\cite{Pollmann2010,Chen2011a,Watanabe2015}.
+These criteria naturally lead to non-perturbative necessary conditions for a gapped pair superfluid of interacting (hard-core) spinons.

-We apply these criteria to symmetric \ztsl s on square, triangular and kagome lattices, and found that the only gapped symmetric \ztsl s that can be realized on these lattices are the Schwinger-boson \ztsl s\cite{Sachdev1992,Wang2006,Yang2015}.
+We apply these gapless criteria to symmetric \ztsl s on square, triangular and kagome lattices, and found that the only gapped \ztsl s that can be realized on these lattices are the Schwinger-boson states\cite{Sachdev1992,Wang2006,Yang2016}.
 There are only $2^6=64$ gapped \ztsl s on square lattice, and $2^3=8$ gapped states on triangular or kagome lattice.
-This leads to a large number of symmetry-protected gapless spin-$1/2$ \ztsl s in Abrikosov-fermion construction: 96 on square lattice, 12 on kagome or triangular lattice.
+All these states can also be realized in the Abrikosov-fermion representation\cite{Wen2002,Lu2016,Lu2011}.
+In addition to these gapped states, there is also a large number of symmetry protected gapless spin-$1/2$ \ztsl s in Abrikosov-fermion construction: 96 on square lattice, 12 on kagome or triangular lattice.
+They are stable against any symmetry-preserving perturbations.